maust/image-sorter/README.md

 * the aperture doesn't change (EXIF FNumber)
 * the shutter speed doesn't change (EXIF ExposureTime)

-If the directory of the date (e.g. '2013-01-11') or a directory with an additional suffix after the date (e.g. '2013-01-11 Berlin') already exists the files will be moved into it.
+If the directory of the date (e.g. '2013-01-11') or a directory with an additional suffix after the date (e.g. '2013-01-11 Berlin') already exists at the *target directory* the files will be moved into it.

 Limitations:
 * The source folder must not have subfolders.